Farming to Show Vineyard Character

 The Hartford family farms its vineyards to allow the vineyards to display characteristics that are unique to their sites.

-We have performed in depth soils analyses of each of our vineyards.
+We have performed in-depth soils analyses of each of our vineyards.
 Different soils have been identified and vineyards were mapped into small blocks at the time of planting.
 Farming practices and rootstock/clonal selections are then tailored to the soils and other environmental conditions.
-Our goal is to allow each specific block within a vineyard to express its optimum, most distinctive character.
+Our goal is to allow each specific block within a vineyard to express its optimum, its most distinctive character.

 The least invasive farming principles are followed.
-Organic practices are employed in several of our vineyards and Biodynamic practices used at two sites.
+Organic practices are employed in several of our vineyards.

-We believe that limited intervention promotes the expression of vineyard personality or character and adds to our belief in sustainability.
+We believe that limited intervention promotes the expression of distinctive vineyard personality and adds to our belief in sustainable farming.

 The vines are tightly spaced (from 4 by 6 feet to 5 by 8 feet, depending on location).
 We believe that tight spacing encourages competition among vines, promotes smaller cluster and berry size, and accentuates the intensity of our wines.

 We believe low yields generally produce more intense concentrated flavors and textures.
-Our vineyards typically yield from as little as .75 ton per acre to about 3 tons per acre.
+Our vineyards typically yield from as little as .75 tons per acre to 3 tons per acre.

-We consider such measurements to be valuable, but at Hartford Family Winery, we harvest our grapes when we judge, by tasting, that sugars, tannins, acids and most importantly flavors are all optimum.
+We consider such measurements to be valuable, but at Hartford Family Winery, we harvest our grapes when we judge, by tasting, that sugars, tannins, acids — and most importantly flavors — are all optimal.